 Example of a rogue installer used to distribute browser hijackers:

-Appearance of a browser hijacker redirecting to google.com (GIF):
+Appearance of a browser hijacker redirecting to a fake search engine (GIF):

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced IT skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below: